msaaaad/PSD-to-html/README.md

 # PSD-to-html
-This project is to design a website from PSD using html,css and js
+This project is to design a website from PSD using html,css,bootstrap,uikit